 A colleague of ours, who is an expert in sleep, suggested, only somewhat in jest, that mood disorders should be considered a type of sleep disorder.
 Part of what he was talking about is new evidence that what drives mood instability for many people is disrupted sleep (and wakefulness) rhythms.

-The most effective treatment for insomnia is not medication at all, but rather cognitive behavioral therapy.
+As we mentioned, the most effective treatment for insomnia is not medication at all, but rather cognitive behavioral therapy.
 Scroll to the bottom of the page to find information about a program that can be done using your computer and the internet that has helped many of our readers with long term significant improvements in the quality of their sleep.

 The two approaches that seem to work are: